Globus Timer#

 Bases: GlobusAPIError

-Error class to represent error responses from Timer.
+Error class to represent error responses from Timers.

-Has no particular additions to the base GlobusAPIError, but implements a different method for parsing error responses from Timer due to the differences between various error formats used.
+Has no particular additions to the base GlobusAPIError, but implements a different method for parsing error responses from Timers due to the differences between various error formats used.